Types of IV Chemotherapy

 |Chemotherapy is often given in an outpatient setting.
 This means you don’t stay in the hospital overnight.

 Chemotherapy is most often given by IV infusion, through a flexible tube placed in a vein.
 The most common types of IV treatment are:

-An IV push (or IV bolus) is given over a few minutes.
-This type of infusion is often given in an outpatient setting.
+IV push (IV bolus).
+This is given over a few minutes.
+This type of infusion is often done in an outpatient setting.
 This may be in a hospital, at a clinic, or at your healthcare provider’s office.
-Sometimes it’s given at home with the help of a visiting nurse.
+Sometimes it’s done at home with the help of a visiting nurse.

-An IV infusion is given over 30 minutes to several hours.
-It is often given in an outpatient setting, but sometimes it may need an overnight stay or one or more days at the hospital.
+IV infusion.
+This is given over 30 minutes to several hours.
+It is often done in an outpatient setting, but you may need to stay overnight for 1 or more days at the hospital.
 In some cases, IV infusions may be given at home.

-Continuous infusion may last for days or weeks at a time.
-The medicines are delivered by a portable pump that can be worn at home.
-This allows patients to receive chemotherapy and continue normal activities at the same time.
+Continuous infusion.
+This type may last for days or weeks at a time.
+The medicines are given by a portable pump that can be worn at home.
+This lets you have chemotherapy and continue your normal activities at the same time.

 © 2000-2018 The StayWell Company, LLC.
 800 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.